ThePowerOfSwift/SpeechRecognitionApp/README.md

+# Voice To Command

-# NuGet for Recognizing speech and performing action that has been registered
+> **NuGet for Recognizing speech and performing action that has been registered**

 ## About Project